shannonasmith/HP-Omen-PC-Troubleshooting/README.md

 ---

-# 🔎 Known Follow-Up Item — Frequent PIN Resets
+## 🔎 Known Follow-Up Item — Frequent PIN Resets

-Since the recovery, the affected Windows Hello PIN has needed to be reset more often than before the incident.
-A likely (but unconfirmed) explanation is that repeated TPM reseal events and Secure Boot state changes also affect Windows Hello's TPM-bound credential storage, separately from BitLocker's own key protection.
-This hasn't been root-caused with the same rigor as the primary incident and is being tracked as an open item, not treated as resolved.
+Since the recovery, the affected Windows Hello PIN has needed to be reset more often than before the incident — three times as of this writing.
+A likely explanation: this system uses AMD's firmware-based **fTPM** rather than a discrete TPM chip, and a BIOS/firmware update can sometimes reset the fTPM's stored state as a side effect of flashing new firmware.
+If that's happening here, it would explain both symptoms as one event rather than two — BitLocker recovery because its key seal is invalidated, and the PIN reset because Windows Hello's credential is *also* TPM-bound, independent of BitLocker.

+This hasn't been confirmed with the same rigor as the primary incident yet, and is being tracked as an open item.

 ---

-# 💡 Skills Demonstrated
+## 💡 Skills Demonstrated

 Windows 11 troubleshooting • UEFI firmware configuration • Secure Boot troubleshooting • TPM 2.0 analysis • BitLocker recovery & command-line administration • PowerShell • Windows Recovery Environment • Windows Event Viewer & event correlation • Root cause analysis • POST/USB enumeration troubleshooting • Evidence-based troubleshooting • Security configuration validation • Preventative maintenance planning